SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### binary search trees

-TODO:
-⟮A ＿binary＿ ＿search＿ ＿tree＿⟯ allows searching via the ⟮special properties that the keys of ⟮the vertices⟯ in ⟮the left and right subtrees⟯ are defined to have.
+⟮A ＿binary＿ ＿search＿ ＿tree＿⟯ allows searching via ⟮the special properties⟯ that ⟮the keys⟯ are defined to have.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮larger than⟯ ⟮the key in any vertices in the left subtree⟯.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮smaller than⟯ ⟮the key in any vertices in the right subtree⟯.

 ###### operations

 To ⟮insert a vertex in a binary search tree⟯, we ⟮traverse the tree⟯ as if we were ⟮searching for the vertex⟯, then, ⟮sb;when ⟮we hit a leaf⟯, we ⟮insert it⟯ as ⟮left or right (as the case may be⟯).⟯
 In ⟮deleting a vertex⟯ in ⟮a binary search tree⟯, if ⟮the vertex has no children⟯, ⟮simply delete the vertex⟯ In ⟮deleting a vertex⟯ in ⟮a binary search tree⟯, if ⟮the vertex has one child⟯, ⟮set the reference of the parent to that of the child⟯
 In deleting ⟮a vertex N⟯ in ⟮a binary search tree⟯, if ⟮the vertex has two children⟯, first take ⟮the rightmost vertex of the left tree (or vice versa⟯), S. Take ⟮S's⟯ ⟮value⟯, and ⟮replace⟯ ⟮N's⟯ ⟮value⟯ ⟮with it⟯ and then ⟮delete S⟯ with ⟮the appropriate method for 0/1-child vertices⟯.